-- Printed Crime Prevention Materials: Printed crime prevention materials such as the Safer Living Guide are related to personal safety and theft prevention and are distributed at the UA Gadsden Center. - Rape Awareness, Education, and Prevention: The University of Alabama Women and Gender Resource Center and the Community Oriented Police program provide rape awareness, education, and prevention presentations to the University community throughout the year.
+- Crime Prevention Materials: crime prevention materials such as the Safer Living Guide are related to personal safety and theft prevention - Rape Awareness, Education, and Prevention: The University of Alabama Women and Gender Resource Center and the Community Oriented Police program provide rape awareness, education, and prevention presentations to the University community throughout the year.
 These presentations are available to UA Gadsden Center students and employees upon request. - UAPD Website: The UAPD maintains a website for quick and up-to-date information on police, fire safety, and emergency procedures.
 The University community is encouraged to take a few minutes to browse this site.
 If you have any questions, call the University Police Department at 205-348-5454.